 I was recently asked about what tips I had for better sleep.
 Instead of responding directly to the email, I thought it might make for a good post where others could read and comment.
 Most of the sleep advice you read online is written for the person who has trouble falling asleep and not for my fellow early risers.
 Before I begin, I thought I’d provide a little background on my sleep.

 For as long as I remember, I’ve never had trouble falling asleep.
-I would estimate that there have been less than 20 times in my entire life where I couldn’t fall asleep in under 30 minutes.
+I would estimate that there have been less than 20 times in my entire life when I couldn’t fall asleep in under 30 minutes.
 99% of the time, I fall asleep in under 3 minutes.
 In the morning, I don’t oversleep.
 I haven’t used an alarm clock since the 1990s.
 Even in a dark room, I wake up either just before or just after sunrise.
 I’ve been like this my entire life.

 If you are like me, then your sleep challenge is not being able to return to sleep after waking up too early.
 It is common to wake between 3 AM and 4 AM, still be extremely tired, but unable to return to sleep.